-- (a) Deferred donation income represents donations received in support of the Company's programs in the next financial year.

-Deferred donation income will be recognised as income in the period when the criteria of entitlement is met. - (b) Deferred capital donations and grants comprise donations and grants received in relation to depreciable assets procured by the Company during the year.
+- Deferred donation income represents donations received in support of the Company's programmes in the next financial year.
+Deferred donation income will be recognised as income in the period when the criteria of entitlement is met. - Deferred capital donations and grants comprise donations and grants received in relation to depreciable assets procured by the Company in the prior year.